 The unemployment rate is one of the main indicators of the labor market and the economic condition of the country.
 It is not a predictive indicator.
 However, its increase or decrease is caused by changes in the economic situation.

-At 3.6% in May this year, the unemployment rate in the United States maintained the figure of the previous month, meeting expectations from the market, according to the Trading Economics report.
+At 3.6% in January at the start of this year, the unemployment rate in the United States met expectations from the market, according to the Trading Economics report.

 13. Employable teenagers represent the highest number of out-of-job people in the US with 12.7%.

 Employment statistics by demographics show that 12.7% of the unemployed people are teenagers, 6.0% are blacks, and 4.3% are Hispanics.
 Whites and adult men and women represent 3.3% of the unemployed population each.